srlinuxeurope/DCFPartnerHackathon/docs/index.md

         - 2x spines (spine21|spine22) and 3 leaf switches (leaf21|leaf22|leaf23)
     - IPv6 BGP unnumbered configured in the underlay
     - DCGW Integration:
-        - DC1: PE2 and PE3
+        - DC1: PE2
-        - DC2: PE1 and PE4
+        - DC2: PE4
-    - a Data Center interconnect using a MPLS IP-VPN (EVPN/IPVPN integration):
+    - a Data Center Interconnect on the PEs: multi-instance EVPN-IFL ip-vrf "dci" (EVPN-VXLAN towards the fabric + EVPN-IFL over MPLS between the PEs)
-        - VPRN "DCI" and EVPN/VPLS "IPVRF201" and EVPN/VPLS "IPVRF202"
+- RADIUS and DNS servers attached in-band (PE4 and PE2 respectively)
-- Subscriber management (BNG+NAT) on PE4
-- a Transit/Peering setup with RPKI available on PE1
-- a fully working telemetry stack (gNMIc/prometheus/grafana + syslog/promtail/loki)
+- a fully working telemetry stack (gNMIc/prometheus/grafana + promtail/loki)
-- Linux clients are attached to both the GRT and VPRN services allowing a full mesh of traffic.
+- Linux clients are attached to both the GRT and the DCI ip-vrf allowing a full mesh of traffic.

 ### Accessing Topology nodes